Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrRecoveryPlan.md

 # Get-AzureRmRecoveryServicesAsrRecoveryPlan

 ## SYNOPSIS
-Gets a recovery plan in Site Recovery.
+Gets a recovery plan or all the recovery plans in the Recovery Services vault

 ## SYNTAX